scipy-lectures/scientific-python-lectures/advanced/scipy_sparse/solvers.rst

   maxiter : integer
       Maximum number of iterations.
 Iteration will stop after maxiter steps even if the specified tolerance has not been achieved.
-  M : {sparse matrix, dense matrix, LinearOperator}
+  M : {sparse array/matrix, dense array/matrix, LinearOperator}
       Preconditioner for A.  The preconditioner should approximate the inverse of A.  Effective preconditioning dramatically improves the rate of convergence, which implies that fewer iterations are needed